BlackRock's $500M Tokenized Fund Pitches for Ethena's RWA Investment Plan

 Ethena, the protocol behind the $3.4 billion yield-generating "synthetic dollar" token USDe, is planning to invest a part of its reserves in tokenized real-world assets (RWA), and BlackRock's BUIDL fund is among the first applicants to throw its hat in the ring.

-BlackRock's BUIDL, a money market fund represented by an Ethereum-based token, seeks a $34 million allocation from Ethena's $45 million reserve, according to a Monday post by Jonathan Espinosa from tokenization platform Securitize, BUIDL's distribution partner.
+BlackRock's BUIDL, a money market fund represented by an Ethereum-based token, seeks a $34 million allocation from Ethena's $45 million Reserve Fund, according to a Monday post by Jonathan Espinosa from tokenization platform Securitize, BUIDL's distribution partner.

-Steakhouse Financial Morpho also applied on Monday with a USDC lending vault on DeFi platform Morpho Blue, which is overcollateralized by wrapped bitcoin (wBTC), wrapped staked ether (wstETH) and Backed's tokenized Treasury Bills product (bIB01).
+Steakhouse Financial also applied for a Reserve Fund allocation on Monday with a USDC lending vault on DeFi platform Morpho Blue, which is overcollateralized by wrapped bitcoin (wBTC), wrapped staked ether (wstETH) and Backed's tokenized Treasury Bills product (bIB01).

 Mountain Protocol, issuer of the USDM yield-bearing stablecoin, also signaled interest in applying, with founder Michael Carrica replying last week to the governance post that the protocol "will be presenting a proposal in the coming days."

-Note: UPDATE (July 23, 21:35 UTC): Clarifies that the BlackRock, Steakhouse proposals are for Ethena's Reserve Fund allocation.